How Your Gift Makes a Difference

 - The Symphony is the largest resident arts organization of the Kauffman Center for the Performing Arts, offering more than 100 classical, pops, family, holiday, film and other exciting concerts each season, bringing new audiences to Helzberg Hall, one of the great concert halls of the world.

-- The partnerships that the Symphony has forged with other arts organizations contribute to Kansas City’s growing cultural tourism and distinct identity as “America’s Cultural Crossroads.”
+- The internationally recognized success of the Symphony – including its performance of the national anthem at Game 6 of the 2014 World Series – contributes to Kansas City’s growing cultural tourism and distinct identity as “America’s Cultural Crossroads.”